Mexican Salad Recipe – A One-Of-Kind Tostada2014-08-04

 Remember – “It’s Gotta Be Hot To Be Good!”

 Take the dish out of the oven and add a big handful of lettuce or two.
 Form the lettuce into a pyramid shape.
 Remember, this is a good size salad–a complete meal.

 Add 4-6 slices of tomato around the tostada about halfway up the lettuce.
 Sprinkle plenty of dressing over the lettuce.
 The dressing is what makes it.
 If the beans are hot enough you will notice a wonderful aroma fill the room and the plate will sizzle.

 Scoop a big spoonful or two of beef and place it on top of the tostada.
 Add a little more dressing on top of the meat.
 You can substitute chicken for the beef.
 Just be sure it’s hot when you add it to the salad.
 Don’t worry, iceburg lettuce holds up well to the heat.

-Now add a tablespoon each of both guacamole and sour cream.
+Now add a couple of tablespoons each of both guacamole and sour cream.
 This goes on top of the meat side by side.